TAMULib/MAGPIE/CONTRIBUTING.md

 # Contributing to Metadata Assignment GUI Providing Ingest and Export App

 Though *Metadata Assignment GUI Providing Ingest and Export App* is developed and maintained by Texas A&M University Libraries, we welcome community contributions.
-Involvement in *Metadata Assignment GUI Providing Ingest and Export App* can take many forms:
+Involvement in *Metadata Assignment GUI Providing Ingest and Export App* can take many forms.

 <div align="right">(<a href="#readme-top">back to top</a>)</div>